Cornelia Funke: Career

-Funke found further acclaim Inkheart (2003), which won the 2004 BookSense Book of the Year Award for Children's Literature.
+Funke found further acclaim with Inkheart (2003), which won the 2004 BookSense Book of the Year Award for Children's Literature.
 Inkheart was the first part of a trilogy and was continued with Inkspell (2005), which won Funke her second BookSense Book of the Year Award for Children's Literature in 2006.
 The trilogy was initially concluded in Inkdeath, but was revived in 2020 when Funke announced that a sequel called Die Farbe der Rache (The Color of Revenge) will be published by October 2021 in Germany.

 Following the release of the first Inkheart novel, New Line Cinema bought the film rights to all three books for a cinema adaptation.
 Funke moved to Los Angeles in 2005 after she had accepted the offer to participate as the film's producer alongside Barry Mendel.
 Principal photography on the Inkheart film began in 2006.
 Directed by Iain Softley, the film is based on a screenplay by David Lindsay-Abaire and features an ensemble cast that includes Brendan Fraser, Helen Mirren, Paul Bettany, Jim Broadbent, Rafi Gavron, Andy Serkis, and newcomer Eliza Bennett, among others.
 Upon release, the film received mixed reviews.
 In 2009, a video game based on the film was released for the Nintendo DS.

 In 2010, Cornelia returned with her first book since Inkdeath in 2007, Reckless.
 The combined printing run for the first hardcover edition was 1,000,000 copies.
 Two sequels, Fearless and The Golden Yarn, were released in 2013 and 2016.

 In 2015, the film Ghosthunters on Icy Trails (German original title: Gespensterjäger), based on her novel Ghosthunters and the Incredibly Revolting Ghost!, was released in Germany on 2 April 2015.